vip-workshop/vip-workshop.github.io/index.md

 The Violence, Instability, and Peace (VIP) Workshop is a virtual forum for scholars studying conflict, protest, crime, peace, and related topics to receive feedback on research-in-progress, including working papers and well-developed pre-analysis plans.
 The workshop is open to scholars from political science and related disciplines (e.g., sociology, economics, psychology, communication), and from across subfields.

-# Call for Spring 2024 Paper Submissions

-We are happy to announce the call for proposals for our Spring 2024 series!

-We will be hosting three virtual workshops next semester on 02/15, 03/14, and 04/25 at 8am PST/11am EST/4pm GMT.
-More information on the call and links to apply are below.
-The deadline for applications is January 5th, 2024.
-Please share this message with your networks!

-If you are interested in presenting your work this semester, [please apply here](https://forms.gle/KQhardh1nb8DUwZg7) by January 5th at 11:59pm EST.

-We are also looking for discussants!
-If you are interested in serving as a discussant, [please indicate so here](https://forms.gle/2hyBxrYhg4mVXiEWA)

 # Workshop Information

 Sign up [here](https://groups.google.com/g/vip-workshop/?pli=1) to join our google groups receive emails with updates directly.